 After my second miracle baby is when I had my “mirror moment” (you can read more about that here), went on to lose 70 pounds for good, and become a Holistic Health Coach.
 I now have the privilege of helping other women learn to naturally recover from PCOS, using food as medicine to heal their bodies.
 If you are struggling with PCOS and hormone imbalance, I would love to show you how to nourish your body and find relief.

-- Please share with me your story.
+Will you please share with me your story?
 How were you diagnosed with PCOS?
 What have you found to help relieve your symptoms?
 What help can I give to you on your road to recovery?
+Please feel free to contact me at Emily@healthbyemily.com with any questions.